sipcentric/node-pbx-client/README.md

 interface Config {
   // Whether the User Agent should register (required for receiving calls) register?: boolean; // Default - false

-  // The instanceId (uuid) to send with the registration. instanceId?: string; // Defaults to generated uuid
+  // The instanceId (uuid) to send with the registration instanceId?: string; // Defaults to generated uuid

   // The customer to use.
-  customerId?: string; // Defaults to first available customer.
+  customerId?: string; // Defaults to first available customer

   // The extension to use.
   extensionId?: string; // Defaults to linkedUser's default extension

   // The SIP username of the extension to use username?: string; // Defaults to default extension's username

-  // The SIP password of the extension to use password?: string; // Defaults to default extension's password }
+  // The SIP password of the extension to use password?: string; // Defaults to default extension's password

+  // Pass your refs to the <audio> elements to use for local and remote audio audio?: {
+    local?: HTMLAudioElement,
+    remote?: HTMLAudioElement,
+  } // Defaults to undefined
+}

-const config: Config = {};
+const config: Config = {
+  // ...
+};

 const ua = await sipcentric.getUA(config);
 ```